HOME > Sustainability > Respect the Environment > Water Resource Management

 Fast Retailing Initiatives

 We carry out water risk assessments for stores and offices on a regular basis, implementing measures to reduce water-related risks such as flood risk.
 We also undertake initiatives to identify and resolve local water-related risks and issues.
 For example, for facilities that are identified to have a high risk of flooding, we have formulated and are implementing measures to prevent and reduce that risk by using hazard maps and water-stopping plates and sandbags.
-In addition, we are promoting efforts to reduce environmental impact, including water saving, by acquiring LEED® (Leadership in Energy & Environmental Design) certification, an international environmental performance evaluation system for building and site use.
+In addition, we are promoting efforts to reduce environmental impact, including water saving.

 Supply Chain Initiatives